input-output-hk/marlowe/docs/marlowe-plutus.md

 ```haskell
 eval :: Input → Slot → Ada → Ada → State → Contract → (State,Contract,Bool)
 ```
-using the current slot number and at the same time checking that input makes sense and that payments are within committed bounds; in case it is a valid input it returns the new `State` and `Contract` and the Boolean `True`; otherwise it returns the current `State` and `Contract`, unchanged, together with the value `False`.
+using the current slot number and at the same time checking that the input makes sense and that payments are within committed bounds; if the input is valid then it returns the new `State` and `Contract` and the Boolean `True`; otherwise it returns the current `State` and `Contract`, unchanged, together with the value `False`.

-In little more detail, in the type of `eval` above, `Input` is a combination of contract participant actions (i.e. `Commit`, `Payment`, `Redeem`), oracle values, and choices made.
+In a little more detail, in the type of `eval` above, `Input` is a combination of contract participant actions (i.e. `Commit`, `Payment`, `Redeem`), oracle values, and choices made.
 The two Ada parameters are the _current_ contract value, and the _result_ contract value.
 So, for example, if the contract is to perform a 20 Ada Payment and the input current amount is 100 Ada, then the result value will be 80 Ada.
-The `Contract` and `State` values are the current contract and its `State`, taken from the data script.
+The `Contract` and `State` values are the current contract and its `State`, respectively, taken from the data script.

-On-chain code cannot generate transaction outputs, but can only validate whatever a user provides in a transaction.
+In general, on-chain code cannot generate transaction outputs, but can only validate whatever a user provides in a transaction.
 Every step in contract evaluation is created by a user, either manually or automatically (by a wallet, say), and published as a transaction.
 A user may therefore provide any `Contract` and its `State` as continuation.
 For example, consider the following contract
 ```haskell
 Commit id Alice 100 (Both (Pay Alice to Bob 30 Ada) (Pay Alice to Charlie 70 Ada))
 ```